-The Spray Operator shall carry out regular checks of spraying equipment to ensure it continues to operate effectively and remains free from malfunction, blockages, damage or excessive wear.
+The Treatment Operator must carry out:

+- (a) calibration tests on spray equipment to determine the application rate prior to commencement of the harvest season each year and within four (4) weeks of commencement of treatment; and - (b) regular checks of spray equipment to ensure it continues to operate effectively and remains free from malfunction, blockages, damage or excessive wear.

-7.4.5 Cover Spray Mixture Preparation and Treatment Records
+7.4.4 Cover Spray Mixture Preparation and Treatment Records

-The Spray Operator must record details of all cover spray mixture preparation and treatment using a Cover Spray Mixture Preparation and Treatment Record (refer Attachment 6) or records which capture the same information.
+The Treatment Operator must record details of all cover spray mixture preparation and treatment using a Cover Spray Mixture Preparation and Treatment Record (refer Attachment 6) or records which capture the same information.